cstml/Space/README.md

 ## Example files

-To see some examples, have a look
+To see some examples, have a look at the test files.

 ## Potential Ideas